 Population Profile Health of Users Young healthy adults represent a low/moderate risk from legionella exposure.
-Older adults represent a moderate risk Property Occupancy Continually occupied by 1-2 permanent staff.
-Hosting for guests as and when required.
+Older adults represent a moderate risk Property Occupancy The ATC meet twice a week.

 Risk Assessment LOW 1-2 MEDIUM 3 HIGH 4-5 Are conditions suitable for multiplication of bacteria including Legionella Pneumophila?
 E.g. where optimum temperatures for microbial growth and stagnation occur, e.g. dead legs and infrequently used outlets.
-3 Are nutrients present within the system E.g. sludge, scale, rust, algae and oth 1 Is there a means of creating and disseminating breathable droplets?
+2 Are nutrients present within the system?
+E.g. sludge, scale, rust, algae and other organic matter.
+3 Is there a means of creating and disseminating breathable droplets?
 E.g. aerosol generated by a shower.
 1 Are high risk groups using the water services?
 E.g. persons over the age of 45, those with impaired or underlying health issues and compromised immune systems.
-3 Are control systems in place and checks currently being carried out?
+1 Are control systems in place and checks currently being carried out?
 E.g. Is monitoring being carried out at correct intervals? is it effective?
 Have there been positive legionella cases identified?
-3 Risk Factor 11 MEDIUM
+1 Risk Factor 10 LOW